 (xii) Review the AML / CFT program annually to ensure it is still consistent with applicable regulations;

-(xiii) Work regulators, law enforcement agencies and international bodies in their efforts to combat the use of the financial system for the laundering of the proceeds of crime and the movement of funds for criminal purpose
+(xiii) Work with regulators, law enforcement agencies and international bodies in their efforts to combat the use of the financial system for the laundering of the proceeds of crime and the movement of funds for criminal purpose